unt-libraries/untl-metadata-documentation/docs/fields/primary-source.rst

 For more clarification about a particular item:

     -   See if the item fits one of the example categories in the next section
-    -   Try reading the `Scholars' Definitions <https://library.unt.edu/digital-projects-unit/metadata/primary-sources-definition/>`_ of Primary Sources
+    -   Try reading the :doc:`Scholars' Definitions </scholars-definitions>` of Primary Sources